Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-IAM-Management-and-Terraform/README.md

 ### Upload website content to your bucket
 1. Upload the files (index.html and NextWork - Everyone...love_files.zip) files into your bucket (right click on each link, and select Save link as..)
-These files can be located in this repository.
+These files can be located in this repository
-2. Unzip the zip file you've downloaded.
+2. Unzip the zip file you've downloaded
 Return to the Amazon S3 console with your bucket page open.
-Choose the Object tab.
+Choose the Object tab
 - Choose Upload
 - Choose Add files
 - Choose index.html
 - Choose add folder
 - Choose the unzipped folder - NOT the zip file itself!
-You might get a popup that tells you that all files in that folder will be uploaded.
+You might get a popup that tells you that all files in that folder will be uploaded
 - Choose Upload
 - S3 will then get to work
 3. Once the files and folder are uploaded into the S3 Bucket it should look like this below: